 Daniel Brennan, 25, is a freemason, and because of that, he got a very large and very unappealing all-seeing-eye on his shoulder when he was 19.
 He now has a handful of tattoos on his body, but this is the only one he says he regrets, mostly because he got it from a buddy (who he notes was "not a professional") while sitting in his living room.

-"It's not the content of the tattoos.
-I just wish it was executed differently.
-Back then, I wish I would have had the knowledge to check portfolios, and I wish I would have been more educated.
-I think I just wish I would have taken my time and found the right people to do the job.
+"It's not the content of the tattoos, I just wish it was executed differently.
+Back then, I wish I would have had the knowledge to check portfolios, I wish I would have been more educated, I think I just wish I would have taken my time and found the right people to the job.
 I don't think I would have got anything removed in that case."

-Every session will take a few weeks until fully healed, but most tattoos, depending on the density of ink and color, take anywhere from four to 12 sessions before disappearing fully.
+Every session will take a few weeks until fully healed, but most tattoos, depending on the density of ink and colour, take anywhere from four to 12 sessions before disappearing fully.
 Despite her tattoo looking only slightly faded, Rebecca has already had two sessions under Faith's laser.
-Rebecca told me she's not as nervous as she was the first time, where, despite having a number of of ridiculously painful piercings, she told me her palms were sweating and her heart was beating out of her chest.
+Rebecca tells me she's not as nervous as she was the first time, where, despite having a number of of ridiculously painful piercings, she tells me her palms were sweating and her heart was beating out of her chest.

 Within minutes of talking, we were in the room with the machine fired up.
 As soon as it hit Rebecca's skin, the laser made a crackling sound—like gigantic pop rocks were exploding out of her dermal.
 Seconds later, the stomach-turning smell of burning flesh had made its way to my nostrils.

 Not everybody can deal with the pain.
-Faith told me that, on a number of occasions, clients have quit only a minute or two into their procedure with tears in their eyes.
-The thought of having to not only face excruciating pain for 30 to 45 minutes, but also come back and do that up to a dozen times over the course of a year, is enough to turn everyone but the most desperate and patient away from getting their bad tattoos taken care of.
+Faith tells me that, on a number of occasions, clients have quit only a minute or two into their procedure with tears in their eyes.
+The thought of having to not only face excruciating pain for 30-45 minutes, but also come back and do that up to a dozen times over the course of a year, is enough to turn everyone but the most desperate and patient away from getting their bad tattoos taken care of.

 There's also the cost factor.
-Faith's clinic charges $120 [$90 USD] per session, with a discount for people who buy in bundles and commit to the full removal.
+Faith's clinic charges $120 per session, with a discount for people who buy in bundles and commit to the full removal.
 I asked Faith how much it would cost for me to get my tattoo removed totally, and the number was kind of shocking.
-A medium-sized dark tattoo can cost thousands to get rid of, and full removal from my skin would be $2,000 [$1,500 USD].
+A medium-sized dark tattoo can cost thousands to get rid of, and full removal from my skin would be $2,000.